For men navigating changes in sexual health and function

 This site is designed to make that layer more visible.

-It does not offer shortcuts or guarantees.
-It does not present options as answers.
-And it does not assume that doing more will necessarily lead to better outcomes.
+It doesn't offer shortcuts or guarantees.
+It doesn't present options as answers.
+And it doesn't assume that doing more will necessarily lead to better outcomes.

 Nothing here replaces medical care.
 Nothing here overrides common sense.
 And nothing here works without time.